 I was often astounded by the tastes, particularly the choice of literary works and movies, of Don Knuth who is a mathematician and computer scientist by training and profession.
 Most of the computer scientists I know are wary of reading anything outside their realm of knowledge.
 If you tell them anything about existentialism or postmodern literature, they will pay scant attention to you.
 Contrary to my expectations, Knuth is a different kind of person who relishes some of the finest books published in literature and movies created.
-Given below is an excerpt from a conversation between Sebastian Rahtz (SR) and Don Knuth (DEK) which tells you want I meant.
+Given below is an excerpt from a conversation between Sebastian Rahtz (SR) and Don Knuth (DEK) which tells you what I meant.
 The excerpt is taken from the recently published TeX’s 25 Anniversary: A Commemorative Collection by TeX Users Group.

 . . . or film.
 O.K.
 The closest thing in film is this new movie Run Lola Run, from Germany.
 If you were to do it the way Perec did it, you would have many more chapters, but Run Lola Run gives you a story three times.
 The first time ends in disaster and so Lola says, “No take me back.
 Let’s do it again.”
 So we start over and she does something slightly different in the first scene and then we go through the whole story again, but everything happens five seconds later, so certain accidents don’t occur in the streets and the whole plot changes.
 At the end of the second telling of the story it’s another disaster, not for her, but for her boyfriend, and that’s too terrible to accept.
 The third version of the story leads to a happier fate.